jodymlin/personal-gatsby-website/src/data/writing/malcolm/chapter-1.md

 She had called Mrs. Albridge herself and asked what had happened to Chase, but she only managed to reach her answering machine.
 Chase’s older brother was out of the country and she had no way of reaching him.
 She was in the dark just like everyone else.

 Her phone lit up on her desk and she could see that someone had texted her.
-Seeing that Ms. Sun was pre-occupied checking emails on her computer, Jisoo took the liberty to scoot her phone behind her pencil pouch and unlocked it.
+Seeing that Ms. Sun was pre-occupied checking emails on her computer, Jisoo took the liberty to scoot her phone behind her pencil pouch and unlock it.

-_Sorry about Chase.
+_You doing alright?
 Wanna meet at lunch and talk?_

 It was from Grant Davis, Chase’s best friend who also happened to be one of the people Jisoo hated the most.
 He was charming and was the captain of the football team, but Jisoo knew him well enough to know that there was more to him than that.

 _Sorry.
 Got plans already._ She responded before promptly shutting off her phone and dropping it into her backpack.

-Her hand instinctively reached up to her necklace that Chase had given her hung.
+Her hand instinctively reached up to where the necklace that Chase had given her hung.
 On the chain hung a small silver ring with three small engraved hearts that Chase had given her on her birthday.
 He had a matching ring that he wore as well, but he often kept it in his pocket to avoid being made fun of by his friends.

-She sat up at Ms. Sun took the front of the classroom.
+She sat up as Ms. Sun took to the front of the classroom.
 Her usual black hair was now laced with blonde highlights and there seemed to be a vigor in her face.
 Ms. Sun was one of the youngest teachers in the school (Jisoo guessed around thirty) and after being recently wed, she approached everything with an eager energy that would drain any normal human being.
 Today was no exception.

 “Welcome back everyone!
 I hope everyone rested well over the break.
 I know I did.
 My husband and I went to the spa and it was _amazing_.
 Now I understand that things happened recently that might be tough for a few of you,” her eyes passed over Jisoo, “but I am here to talk to if you need it.
 All of the counselors are open as well, but seeing that I see you guys more, I can be a resource.
 But regardless, we still need to keep driving forward because we got our AP exam coming up in a few months!”